 Emails to a mailing list are semi public, in that all members will receive the email.
 What they do with their copy of the email is out of our control.

 In summary, if you are concerned about people seeing the contents of your emails, do not turn on the Searchable Web Archive option.
-Turn off the Bounce Redelivery and the Inbox Monitor options.
+Turn off the Bounce Redelivery, Inbox Monitor and Allow Subscribers To Change Their Email Address options.
 And consider turning on the Mobile First Formatting and Clickable Attachments options.